Npizza/Awesome-Crypto-Reshearch/README.md

 - [kleros.io](kleros.io) The blockchain dispute resolution layer.
 Fast, open and affordable justice for all.

 - [giveth.io](https://giveth.io/) is re-engineering charitable giving, by creating an entirely free, open-source platform, built on the Ethereum Blockchain

+-[santiment.net](https://santiment.net/sangraphs/) Network monitoring and more about network analysis